-Live vertebrate animals intended for use in research or instruction should be acquired from approved vendors whenever possible.
-Approved national vendors include: Charles River, Carolina Biological Supply, Jackson Laboratories, Marine Biological Lab, Wards Scientific and Gulf Specimen Marine Lab and approved local vendors include: Exotic Fish, Snake Pit, and Petsmart.
-If a supplier is not on this approved list arrange for a consultation with the Chair of IACUC and/or University veterinarian.
-If a new vendor is approved the vendor will become an "Approved Supplier".
-The complete list of approved vendors will be reviewed annually.
-In cases where the business is required to be registered and/or licensed by the U.S. Department of Agriculture, the annual inspection reports will be examined to determine if the business is in compliance.
+Live vertebrate animals intended for use in research or instruction should be acquired from reputable vendors (Charles River Laboratories, Carolina Biological Supply, and the like) when possible.
 Normal university procurement procedures should be followed in purchasing the animals.
 The animal user is responsible for arranging delivery of the animals at a time and place that does not put the health and well-being of animals in jeopardy (i.e., avoidance of extended holding time, temperature extremes, insufficient food or water, etc).

 The specific day of the week the animals will arrive is dependent upon the species requested and the supplier providing the animals.
 In any case, the animals should be permitted to acclimate to the new environment and recover from the stresses of shipping prior to the initiation of any research or instructional activities.
 There is good scientific evidence to suggest that a minimum acclimation period of seventy-two (72) hours is required for rodents to return to pre-shipping status (Landi, M., Krieder, J.W., Lang, C.M., and Bullock, L.P.
 [1982], Effect of shipping on the immune functions of mice.
-Am.J.
-Vet.Res.
+Am.J.Vet.Res.
 43:1654-1657 and Dymsza, H.A., S.A.
 Miller, J.F.
 Maloney, et.al.
 [1963]), Equilibration of the laboratory rat following exposure to shipping stresses.
-Lab.
-Anim.
-Care 13:60-65).
+Lab.Anim.Care 13:60-65).